Robert Lukas (ice hockey)

-Robert Lukas (born August 29, 1978) is an Austrian former professional ice hockey defenceman who played extensivley with EHC Black Wings Linz of the then Austrian Hockey League (EBEL).
+Robert Lukas (born August 29, 1978) is an Austrian former professional ice hockey defenceman who played extensively with EHC Black Wings Linz of the then Austrian Hockey League (EBEL).
 He has participated in the 2011 IIHF World Championship as a member of the Austria men's national ice hockey team.
 He competed at the 2002 Winter Olympics and the 2014 Winter Olympics.

 He is the brother of teammate and longtime captain of Black Wings Linz, Philipp Lukas.